On some aspects of the discretization of the Suslov problem: Discretization of ll systems

-The above mentioned relationship between $G$ and $\al$ is achieved by means of the so-called {\it retraction map} $\tau:\al\Flder G$, which is an analytic local diffeomorphism near the identity such that $\tau(\xi)\tau(-\xi)=e$, where $\xi\in\mathfrak g$.
-In this sense, $\tau$ provides a natural chart on $G$, and $W_k$ are regarded as small displacements on the Lie group, linking $g_k$ and $g_{k+1}$.
-Thus, it is possible to express each term through a Lie algebra element that can be regarded as the averaged velocity of this displacement.
-Two standard choices for $\tau$ are the exponential map and the Cayley map.
-Regarding $\xi$ as the ``velocity'' of a given displacement in the group, it can be expressed as
+One observes that \eqref{DEPEq} generates a discrete evolution in $G$ (more concretely in $\Ese$) while \eqref{EuPoiSus} generates a continuous evolution in $\al$ (more concretely in $\ald$).
+A possible relationship between $G$ and $\al$ is achieved by means of a so-called {\it retraction map} $\tau:\al\Flder G$: a local analytic diffeomorphism near the identity such that $\tau(\xi)\tau(-\xi)=e$, where $\xi\in\mathfrak g$.
+Such a $\tau$ provides a natural coordinate chart on $G$, and the $W_k$ are regarded as small displacements on the Lie group, linking $g_k$ and $g_{k+1}$.
+Thus, it is possible to express each $W_k$ through a Lie algebra element

+that can be regarded as the averaged velocity of this displacement.
+The finite difference $W_k=g_{k}^{-1}\,g_{k+1}\in G$, which in general is an element of a nonlinear space, can then be represented by the vector $\xi_{k}$.
+In other words